The Princess Switch: Switched Again: Plot

 Back at the palace, Margaret admits that she's been too busy with royal affairs to spend time with Kevin.
-Complicating matters further is Count Antonio Rossi, her chief of staff, who woos Margaret and plants seeds of doubt in Kevin's mind that he could ever be a good match for a future queen.
+Complicating matters further is Count Antonio Rossi, her chief of staff, who woos her and plants seeds of doubt in Kevin's mind that he could ever be a good match for a future queen.

 Stacy decides the only way to fix things is for her and Margaret to switch identities again so she and Kevin can have the afternoon to themselves while Stacy takes care of Margaret's schedule.
 The switch takes place, with Olivia staying behind to distract Edward while Margaret and Kevin go to a local Christmas park.
 There, Kevin expresses his doubts about being Margaret's equal and she convinces him that such concerns are irrelevant as long as they love each other.

-Reggie and Mindy abduct Stacy, thinking she's Margaret, and lock her up in Pembroke Manor.
-Fiona steps in just as Margaret returns and realizing that the woman she's speaking to isn't Stacy, Margaret explains the truth to Prince Edward and they rescue Stacy from Reggie and Mindy, who are arrested and reveal Fiona's plan.
+Reggie and Mindy abduct Stacy, thinking she's Margaret, locking her up in Pembroke Manor.
+Fiona steps in just as Margaret returns.
+Realizing that the woman she's speaking to isn't Stacy, Margaret explains the truth to Prince Edward.
+They then rescue Stacy from Reggie and Mindy, who are arrested and reveal Fiona's plan.

 Meanwhile, Antonio deduces the truth on his own as Fiona forgot to cover up a tattoo on her finger.
 He tells her that he will move up the coronation and help her escape the country if she agrees to divide the treasury with him, as he also needs money.

 Just as the coronation is about to take place, Margaret and Stacy arrive and expose Fiona and Antonio.
 The latter is arrested while the former admits her deception and reveals that Kevin is on his way to the airport with Olivia after she told him she didn't want to be with him anymore.